priyamittal96/project_1/README.md

 ## Data
 All respective data sets were pulled from kaggle.com or data.gov.
 The data.gov dataset was in regards to food consumption while all kaggle datasets were compilations of various USDA, food.com, McDonalds and other datasets for ease of access.
 The presentation highlights the original sources of the data used for each portion of the project.

-The recipes and user intreaction datasets were too large, we had to put in a drive and save it locally to run the scripts.
+The recipes and user intreaction datasets were too large so we had to put in a drive and save it locally to run the scripts.
 Please find the links for the respectve datasets below prior to running the notebooks.

 [Reviews & Interactions Link](https://drive.google.com/file/d/1mUidiQSvwrK3rDyoc94vM7owyUphSJ7K/view?usp=sharing "Reviews & Interactions Link") & [Recipes Link](https://drive.google.com/file/d/1X-ql9B4xjRIPa3Sa7kJTzEXekW6pBand/view?usp=sharing "Recipes Link")